JY9718/TidyTuesday_US_drought/README.md

 The notebook also plots the number of states in drought condition, total area in different drought level and total population in different drought level.

-Please note that in order to view the drought impact in the unit of year, I have define that a state is considered to be in drought in a year if more than 50% of its area or population is in drought conditions (in level D2-D4), and the duration lasts for more than 50% of the year
+Please note that in order to view the drought impact in the unit of year, I have define that a state is considered to be in drought in a year if more than 50% of its area or population is in drought conditions (in level D2-D4), and the duration lasts for more than 50% of the year.
 Hence, the result could be slightly different if we change the threshold (50%)